-Counseling Services, located within the Center for Health and Counseling, is a university mental health center serving more than 8,000 undergraduate, graduate, and professional students.
-Counseling Services is joined with the Student Health Services to provide comprehensive physical and mental health services to the university student population.
-These two departments enjoy a cooperative, congenial relationship with mutual referrals and consultation.
+Student Counseling Services, is a university mental health center serving more than 8,000 undergraduate, graduate, and professional students.
 Creighton University, one of 28 Jesuit colleges and universities in the nation, enrolls students in nine schools and colleges, including medicine, dentistry, law, allied health professions, and nursing.
 Creighton has been consistently ranked as one of the finest comprehensive universities in the nation by U.S. News and World Report.
 Counseling Services has maintained accreditation by the International Association of Counseling Services (IACS) since 1963.

 Internship Training Model

-Interns within the Nebraska Internship Consortium in Professional Psychology who are matched with Counseling Services will receive training based in individual psychotherapy, assessment, and structured groups.
+Interns within the Nebraska Internship Consortium in Professional Psychology who are matched with Creighton University Student Counseling Services will receive a variety of training experiences based in individual psychotherapy, assessment, and structured groups.
 The training model emphasizes professional and personal development in these three areas.
-Individual therapy with university students includes brief, moderate, and long-term intervention with a variety of problems.
+Individual therapy with university students uses primarily short-term, solutions focused work but there are opportunities for moderate and longer-term cases.
 The most typical presenting problems include anxiety, depression, concentration, sleep, academics, and relationships.
 Assessment focuses on learning disabilities, ADHD, substance abuse, and personality.

 In addition, interns may select other experiences to participate in throughout their internship year.
-A menu of these experiences includes: eating disorders treatment team, personality assessment, discipline referrals, development and implementation of outreach programs, lectures to university classes, supervision of practicum students, academic success groups, counseling service administration, consultation with residence life staff, and counseling on specific issues.
+A menu of these experiences includes:, personality assessment, discipline referrals, development and implementation of outreach programs such as orientation trainings or workshops, supervision of practicum students, academic success groups, counseling service administration, consultation with residence life staff, and counseling on specific issues.

 Clinical training occurs on a regular weekly schedule.
 The training may involve all staff members or only interns.
-Training before the academic year begins involves 12–20 hours weekly for three weeks.
 Throughout the academic year, didactic training occurs at least one hour weekly on specific clinical topics.
 Typical topics for didactic training include treatment of mental disorders (depression, panic attacks, trauma, bipolar, generalized anxiety, obsessive-compulsive behavior, social anxiety), systems of therapy (emotional focused, cognitive-behavioral, affective cognitive-behavioral, brief dynamic, gestalt), or specific techniques (motivational interviewing, culture-sensitive counseling, chemical dependency assessment).
-A weekly 90-minute case conference focuses on presentation and discussion of difficult cases with all clinical staff.
+Didactic Seminars also operate via a lens of Diversity, Equity and Inclusion and multiple trainings are offered to increase cultural humility and responsiveness.
+A weekly 60-minute case conference focuses on presentation and discussion of difficult cases with all clinical staff.
 The presentation rotates among staff.
-Interns typically spend 50–60 percent of their time in direct service (individual therapy, assessment, structured groups) during the academic year.
-The remainder of the interns' time is divided among documentation, preparation, report writing, supervision, staff meetings, consultation, and training.
+Interns typically spend 60-70 percent of their time in direct service (individual therapy, assessment, structured groups) during the academic year.
+The remainder of the interns' time is divided among documentation, preparation, report writing, supervision, staff meetings, consultation, outreach, and training.

-Interns have their own offices within Counseling Services.
+Interns have their own offices within Student Counseling Services.
 Interns' offices are completely furnished and include a computer and a telephone.
 The internship starts on August 1 and ends July 31 of the following year.
-Interns receive an annual stipend of $28,804.
-University benefits (medical insurance, dental insurance, disability insurance, life insurance, vacation, sick leave, fitness center membership) are available.
+Interns receive an annual stipend of $32,000.
+University benefits (medical insurance, parking pass, vacation, sick leave, fitness center membership) are available.

 Employment will be contingent on satisfactory completion of a background check.

-More information concerning internships can be found on the Counseling Services website, www.creighton.edu/chc/.
+More information concerning internships can be found on the Counseling Services website.

-Services usually begin with a scheduled intake session, although walk-ins are permitted, especially in times of crisis.
+Services usually provided through a solutions-focused, hybrid/ flexible care model approach which enables a clinician to pull from a menu of treatment options to best meet the students’ needs.
+Same day crisis appointments are available.
 Clients are typically referred by residence life staff, faculty, university staff members, friends, and family members.
 Clients are usually seen in individual therapy or groups.
 On occasion, clients are seen with friends, significant others, roommates, or family members.
-There may be referrals for medication to either our Student Health Services or to our Consulting Psychiatrist.
+There may be referrals for medication to our full-time psychiatrist.
 The referral depends upon the nature and severity of the presenting problem.
-The psychiatrist is available for appointments two days a week to consult with our clients.
 Hospitalization, if needed, is provided through the Creighton University Medical Center, the University of Nebraska Medical Center, or the Lasting Hope Recovery Center.